Ayush-n25/LinkedIn-Post-Saver/README.md

 # LinkedIn Post Saver

-LinkedIn Post Saver is a simple Flutter application that allows users to save LinkedIn posts categorized by different categories and store them in Firebase Firestore.
+LinkedIn Post Saver is a simple Flutter application that allows users to save LinkedIn posts categorized by different categories and store them in Local Storage.

 ## Features